South Africa's Mandela back home after long hospital stay

 "Madiba's condition remains critical and is at times unstable.
 Nevertheless, his team of doctors are convinced that he will receive the same level of intensive care at his Houghton home that he received in Pretoria," South Africa's presidency said in a statement.
 It referred to Mandela by the traditional clan name by which he is affectionately known.

-The Nobel Peace Prize laureate's latest hospitalization in June had attracted a wave of attention and sympathy at home and across the world.
+The Nobel Peace Prize laureate's latest hospitalisation in June had attracted a wave of attention and sympathy at home and across the world.

 "The health care personnel providing care at his home are the very same who provided care to him in hospital.
 If there are health conditions that warrant another admission to hospital in future, this will be done," the presidency added.